 - Dip the candy bars one at a time into the melted chocolate making sure to cover all sides.
 Lift out with a fork and tap the handle on the side of the bowl to remove the excess chocolate.

-- Place the chocolates on parchment paper and let set.
+- Place the bars on parchment paper and let set.

 *You can also use colored candy melts to paint the inside of candy molds.
 Refrigerate for 5 minutes.
 Press the cooled Butterfinger mixture into the candy molds.
 (If the mixture is too hard, you can microwave it for a few seconds until pliable but not hot.
 Cover the tops with melted chocolate.
 Refrigerate 5 minutes before trying to remove from the candy molds.

 Amount Per Serving: Calories: 132Total Fat: 7gSaturated Fat: 2gTrans Fat: 0gUnsaturated Fat: 4gCholesterol: 2mgSodium: 58mgCarbohydrates: 15gFiber: 1gSugar: 12gProtein: 3g